• Homepage

 Recording successes include the BBC Music Magazine’s Orchestra award for Nielsen Symphonies Nos.
 1 and 3 with Royal Stockholm Philharmonic Orchestra, which completes their highly acclaimed Nielsen cycle on the BIS label, and a Gramophone Award win in the 2019 Orchestral category for Rued Langgaard Symphonies Nos.2 and 6, and Jacob Gade’s Tango Jalousie with Wiener Philharmoniker and soprano Anu Komsi.
 Busoni’s Piano Concerto with Kirill Gerstein recorded with Boston Symphony Orchestra (Myrios) won the Audio and Video category at the 2020 ICMA awards.
 Other recent releases include the BBC Symphony Orchestra orchestral works by Sibelius (including the Lemminkäinen Suite), Rachmaninov Piano Concertos Nos.2 and 3 with Yevgeny Sudbin, and Florent Schmitt: Suites from 'Antoine et Cléopâtre' and Symphony No.2.

-source: Prague Philharmonic Choir
+The Prague Philharmonic Choir

-He studied conducting at the Academy of Performing Arts in Prague and musicology at Charles University.
-He mainly returns to his original field of orchestral conducting in concerts of various choral series, where he has been working closely with the PKF – Prague Philharmonia for the past three years.
-He has conducted members of both the Czech Philharmonic and the Kiev Symphony Orchestra.
+Lukáš Vasilek studied conducting at the Academy of Performing Arts in Prague and musicology at Charles University.
+He occasionally returns to his orchestral conducting roots, working closely with the Prague Philharmonia on their choral concert cycle in collaboration with the PPC, a partnership now in its fourth year.
+He has also conducted musicians of the Czech Philharmonic and the Kyiv Symphony Orchestra.

-Lukáš Vasilek gained his first experience with choral singing as a member of the Boni pueri boys’ choir.
-His subsequent artistic journey led him to serve as the choirmaster of the Foerster Chamber Choir and later the National Theatre Choir.
-In 2022, he was a guest conductor of the French choir Accentus.
-In addition to the Prague Philharmonic Choir, he works with the vocal ensemble Martinů Voices, which he founded in 2010.
-With this ensemble, he primarily interprets chamber choral music spanning from the 19th to the 21st centuries.
-He is also a teacher at the Academy of Performing Arts, where he teaches choral conducting.
+Vasilek’s first experience with choral singing came as a member of the Boni Pueri boys’ choir.
+He later served as choirmaster of the Foerster Chamber Choir and the Prague National Theatre Choir.
+In 2022, he was a guest conductor for the French ensemble Accentus.
+In addition to his work with the PPC, he is the founder and conductor of the vocal ensemble Martinů Voices, established in 2010, focusing on chamber choral music from the 19th to 21st centuries.
+Until recently, he also taught choral conducting at the Academy of Performing Arts.

 “The gleaming steel of Anu Komsi’s soprano cut through all of it, fearlessly communicative and utterly compelling, from whispered bottom of her voice to its stratospheric top.”
 (The Guardian, November 2020)